Toterich/ansible_playbooks/README.md

 The `group_vars` directory contains `.example` files for variables to be set by the user.
 In order to use these playbooks, you should copy those, strip them of the `.example` extension, and modify them as needed.

 ### Preparation of target nodes
 In order to use these playbooks, the host first needs to be prepared.
-Execute the `prepare.yml` playbook (see below) to create a deployment user on the host that will be used by the other playbooks.
+Execute `prepare_host.sh` with the hostname and a user that is allowed to sudo on the target node.
+This in turn calls the `prepare.yml` playbook (see below) to create a deployment user on the host that will be used by the other playbooks.

 ### Specify Hosts
 To configure a single machine with Ansible, you don't need to define an inventory file.
 Instead, just pass the hostname to the playbook command like this (note the ,):

     ansible-playbook -i <HOSTNAME>, playbook.yml